opentensor/developer-docs/docs/early-releases-and-proposals/stao-demo-rls.md

 # STAO

 This document describes the demonstration version of a **new Bittensor feature proposal** called subnet-specific TAO, or STAO.
-Using the steps described in this document you can test this STAO proposal flow.
+Using the steps described in this document you can test this STAO feature proposal.
 This feature proposal is available in the `stao` branch of the Bittensor GitHub repo.

+## Before you proceed

+Make sure that you are on Bittensor Version 6.9.3 to test this STAO feature.

 ## Description